 This forward-thinking approach to his work has garnered praise for Hanson from his business partners.

-“Chad is both an outstanding lawyer and excellent case leader,” says Martin R. Lueck, Robins Kaplan LLP’s chairman of the board.
+“Chad is both an outstanding lawyer and excellent case leader,” says Munir Meghjee, Robins Kaplan LLP’s chairman of the board.
 “Coupled with his deep background in life science, he repeatedly delivers laser-sharp guidance to Medtronic in its continued pursuit of cutting-edge life-extending technologies.”